 Add-ons provide free content.
 There are some subscription based sources as well if that interests you but it all depends on what kind of content you are looking for.

 Many people have Kodi on an Android Box or Amazon Fire stick and plug it into their HD TV's.
 If your TV is a Smart TV with an Android operating system, you can install Kodi directly into your TV menu.

 When I tried Kodi for the first time, I install it onto a desktop computer.
 When I got comfortable with it, I plugged the computer into my 55" TV and operated it with a cordless mouse.
 Shortly after that, I replaced the computer with an Android TV Box from Amazon, then canceled my TV cable service which cost me around $100 per month.
 My cable service gave me 500 channels of crap I didn't want to watch.
 Kodi gave me only the stuff I wanted, commercial free, on demand.

 Read all about Kodi and download the most recent version of their software here: https://kodi.tv

 You will also find it as an App on the Google Playstore.

 Add-onsAs mentioned above, Add-ons bring you the content that really powers Kodi.
 Without Add-ons, Kodi is a simple utility program that doesn't do anything spectacular.
 With Add-ons, you can build a system more powerful than any streaming service.
 You can actually cut your TV cable and save hundreds of dollars.

-To find these amazing Add-ons, you can search YouTube or check out this website:
+To find the top trending Add-ons, you can search YouTube or check out these websites:

-Personally, I find YouTubers give me better information about what's hot and what's not.
+Personally, I find YouTubers give me great information about what's hot and what's new.